sobelio/llm-chain/docs/README.md

 ## Connect with Us 🌐

-If you have any questions, suggestions, or feedback, feel free to open an issue or join our community discussions.
+If you have any questions, suggestions, or feedback, feel free to open an issue or join our [community discord](https://discord.gg/kewN9Gtjt2).
 We're always excited to hear from our users and learn about your experiences with `llm-chain`.

 We hope you enjoy using `llm-chain` to unlock the full potential of Large Language Models in your projects.
 Happy coding! 🎉